 you are fostering independence, education, and accessibility for the people with blindness.

-We are providing free shelter, food and educational support to the visually impaired girls residing at BWS.
+We are providing free shelter, food and educational support to the abandoned visually impaired girls residing at BWS.

 raised of ₹2000000 Goal